sozalpasan1/scoobydoogame/Design.md

 * **Visual Style**
   * HauntedHouse-esque theme, darker colors “spooky vibe”
-    * Gothic architecture, lighting should be relatively dim, things should have exaggerated shadows and sharp strong lines, not smooth soft lines
+    * Gothic architecture, lighting should be relatively dim, things should have exaggerated shadows and sharp strong lines, not smooth soft lines  `Where are the lights coming from?
+Are there backrooms style ceiling lights or lantern lights more similar to whats seen in scooby doo?`
   * **Color Scheme**
     * See images below
     * Dark, murky feel
   * **Typography**
     * [https://www.fontspace.com/category/spooky](https://www.fontspace.com/category/spooky)
     * Anything that's readable from there